Is PT-symmetric quantum theory false as a fundamental theory?: Conclusions

-We are now prepared to return to the two key PTQM assumptions as formulated in paper I. We may summarize that their main weakness is that they use the concept of the physical Hilbert space (i.e., in essence, of the unitarity of evolution) in a very vague manner.
+We are now prepared to return to the two key PTQM assumptions as formulated in paper I. Their main weakness is that they use the concept of the physical Hilbert space (i.e., in essence, of the unitarity of evolution) in a very vague manner.
 One should keep in mind that even in the phenomenologically extremely poor two-dimensional toy models the predictions and physical content of the theory are very well understood as given not only by the generator of evolution $H$ but also by the second observable $\Lambda$ (say, charge - for both, naturally, we require that the spectrum is real).
 Thus, what can be measured in the model is the energy and, say, charge.
 In other words, the theory does not leave any space for any kind of coexistence between different ``conventional'' metrics and/or between different normalization conventions (i.e., typically, for the simultaneous use of different parameters $u$ in Eq.~(\ref{eqn:metric})).
 At the same time, in the light of paper \cite{scatt} on the PTQM-compatible unitarity of the scattering, the PTQM theory still leaves space for a consistent implementation of the important phenomenological concepts like locality, etc.

-For all of the above-listed reasons, the concluding remarks of paper I about a conjectured ``trichotomy of possible situations'' must be thoroughly reconsidered.
+The concluding remarks of paper I about a conjectured ``trichotomy of possible situations'' must be thoroughly reconsidered.
 Keeping in mind the necessary separation of alternative PTQM-related problems and eliminating, first of all, any mixing between the two well defined categories, viz., of the quantum models characterized by the unitary and/or non-unitary evolution.
-In this sense, definitely, the theories of the PTQM type still did not exhaust their potentialities.
-Anyhow, it is truly impossible to agree with the final statement of paper I that its ``results essentially kill any hope of $\mathcal{PT}$-symmetric quantum theory as a fundamental theory of nature''.
+Definitely, the theories of the PTQM type did not exhaust their potentialities yet.
+It is truly impossible to agree with the final statement of paper I that its ``results essentially kill any hope of $\mathcal{PT}$-symmetric quantum theory as a fundamental theory of nature''.